plone/documentation/docs/backend/behaviors.md

 In other cases, there is also an adapter factory (usually a class), which will be invoked (initialized) to get an appropriate adapter when requested.
 If an adapter factory is used an explicit marker interface is required.

+With an adapter factory in place, custom getters and setters for form fields can be implemented, or even new methods i.e. for calculations or to combine data can be added.

 ### Registration

 Behaviors are registered globally using the <plone.behavior /> {term}`ZCML` directive.